livechat/livechat-public-docs/site/content@beta/platform-overview/bot-agents.md

 ## Technical notes

-* BOT Agents use the [Agent API](/docs/agent-chat-api/) to post messages to chats as Agents, so you can use them to write your own integrations.
+* BOT Agents use the [Agent Chat API](/docs/agent-chat-api/) to post messages to chats as Agents, so you can use them to write your own integrations.

 * When logged in, a BOT Agent is connected to the agent SSO access token that creates and updates the BOT.
 A BOT Agent is logged out when the access token is revoked.